 If you indeed notice a rotten egg odor, it may be sewer gas.
 Sewer gas is mostly methane, which is odorless, but it’s almost always mixed with other gases, the most common of which is hydrogen sulfide (for you chemists—H2S) which creates the rotten egg smell.
 The hydrogen sulfide comes from decomposing organic matter, either animal or vegetable.

 A sewer gas odor can come from a household septic system, or the sanitary sewer system.
 Many suburban and rural households have septic systems but most urban and commercial/business buildings are tied into a sanitary sewer system.
 The most common source of sewer gas odors whether residential or commercial is a “dry trap”.
 A dry trap occurs when a sink, floor drain, or toilet is not used for some time, the water trap in the drain line dries out and the sewer gas then backs up into the room.
-Another common source of sewer gas is a broken drain line or vent pipe that allows sewer gas into a crawl space, basement or mechanical area, which then seeps into the office, factory, warehouse, apartment, etc. Plugged or backed up drains can also push sewer odors back into the air.
+Another common source of sewer gas is a broken drain line or a vent pipe that allows sewer gas into a crawl space, basement or mechanical area, which then seeps into the office, factory, warehouse, apartment, etc. Plugged or backed up drains can also push sewer odors back into the air.
 Often food stores and restaurants have grease traps in their drainage system which can plug up if not degreased and maintained regularly, resulting in some powerful odors.